 Rebecca whimpered with the child crying in her arms.
-She shook him gently to keep him quiet, and it worked.
+She shook him gently to keep him quiet.
+And it worked.
 The child quieted down and soon drifted to sleep.

-“I’m so sorry.” she whined, glancing down at her silent son, her voice filled with defeat.
+“I’m so sorry,” she whined, glancing down at her silent son, her voice filled with defeat.

-“I couldn’t let him die just yet.”
-T-Rex mumbled coldly, eyes fixed on her. “… at least not without letting you watch.”
+“I couldn’t let him die just yet,” T-Rex mumbled coldly, eyes fixed on her. “… at least not without letting you watch.”

 “Go to hell!” she bawled, glaring at him with scorn.

 Rebecca couldn’t understand where the sudden courage to face T-Rex came from.
 She felt invincible, like she could do anything at that moment.
 She felt assured that she could take him on.

 “Very well then…” his lips curled into a scornful smile.
 “We’ll have it your way.”

-Before she could even stop to think, T-Rex was already onto her, his sharp claws opened to tear her flesh but she was quick to respond.
-She punched him hard on the gut, sending him crashing back into the tree behind.
+Before she could even stop to think, T-Rex was already onto her—his sharp claws opened to tear her—but she was quick to respond.
+She punched him hard in the gut, sending him crashing back into the tree behind.